benvacha/mrkdwn/README.md

 ```

 ### Ordered List
 Numbering does not need to be unique or sequential.
 The first number will be used as the starting value of the list.
+Multiple line list items will be translated into paragraphs.
+A number with `..` instead of `.` can be used to signify the end of a list to prevent translation errors.
 ##### mrkdwn
 ```
 1. One
 2. Two
-3. Three
+3..
+Three

 50. Fifty
 34. Fifty One